Archive for March 22nd, 2008

 Music themes at the Tver Festival differ from year to year, for example, in previous years, it concentrated on “Bach and Mozart” and “Bach and the music of German Romanticism”.
 This year, the festival’s theme is “Johann Sebastian Bach and the great Italians”.
 Classical music aficionados in Tver have a chance of listening to compositions of great Italian composers such as Vivaldi, Rossini, and Verdi.
 Compositions of Bach’s predecessors were also included in the concert programme.

 The main participant in the festival is the Tver Philharmonic Orchestra under Andrei Kruzhkov.
 In 2007, it was awarded with the most prestigious artistic prize in Russia, the Gold Medal for Achievements in the Musical Performing Arts.
 The orchestra will give several concerts of chamber music and perform with prominent soloists.
 Amongst them are the Russian violinist Mikhail Fedotov and cellist and organist Aleksandr Knyazev.
-There also new names for the Tver listening public on the festival’s posters such as violinist Alexander Sitkovetsky from Great Britain, clavecin player George Kiss from France, and the Israeli Chamber Orchestra.
+There also new names for the Tver listening public on the festival’s posters such as violinist Alexander Sitkovetsky from Great Britain, clavecin player George Kiss from France, and the Israel Chamber Orchestra.

 21 March 2008